 Amazon DocumentDB (with MongoDB compatibility)

-Fast, scalable, highly available MongoDB-compatible database
+Fast, scalable, highly available MongoDB-compatible database service

 Amazon DocumentDB (with MongoDB compatibility) is a fast, scalable, highly available, and fully managed document database service that supports MongoDB workloads.